 With jobs specifying the need for green building expertise, a LEED credential shows to employers a clear commitment to professional growth and healthy environments.

-There are many Universities that have emerged as leaders when it comes to eco-friendly campuses.
-The following universities have made a tremendous effort to Go Green with The Sunbolt:
+There are many Universities and businesses that have emerged as leaders when it comes to eco-friendly campuses.
+The following universities have made a tremendous effort to Go Green with Sunbolt:

 Have some more ideas for this list?
 Let us know and we may feature your suggestion.